kin-cheung/udacity-data-struct-algo/README.md

 # Data Structures & Algorithms Nanodegree Program by Udacity
 Course work for the Udacity course of Data Structures &amp; Algorithms Nanodegree Program

-This course was made up of 4 parts that ended with a project
+This course was made up of 4 parts and every part ended with a project at the end.
+Each project consisted of multiple problems ranging from small to medium sized that took me from a few minutes to a few hours to complete.
+Time/space complexity analysis and explantions were required as parts of the project assignments.

+I completed the course during the COVID2019 quarantine period as a refresher course.
+You can find all the work that I did and also explanations that went with it in this repository.

+I had a lot of fun from this course and completing all the projects in it, especially Huffman coding.
+It gave me new insights and I learned a lot from it.

 1. Introduction
 2. Data Structures
     - Arrays and Linked Lists